 Upon entering through the imposing doorway, you know at once that you are about to be taken on a journey of marvel and authenticity.
 With massive marble pillars supporting the roofline, you feel like you are in some sort of luxury theatre set.
 Despite the relative simplicity of scale, a sense of drama is in the air.

 Surprisingly, the first room off the entrance hall (which itself leads onto the main loggia – or internal courtyard) is the bathing room.
-Dramatic, fully-tiled in exquisite mosaics, lavishly crafted from Carrera marble, and finely detailed with bronze-plated silver fittings, this room will delight you.
+Dramatic, with fully-tiled exquisite mosaics, lavishly crafted from Carrera marble, and finely detailed bronze-plated silver fittings This room will delight you.
 It speaks to a time when bathing was a favoured pastime in the Greek culture, sometimes lasting all day.
 This is no ordinary bathroom; it is a luxurious, private spa.

 Théodore’s wife, Madame Fanny Reinach, was a cousin of Maurice Ephrussi, who was married to Béatrice de Rothschild.